AirMettle/airmos-helm-charts/README.md

 airmos       ClusterIP      None            <none>          80/TCP         3m10s
 airmos-svc   LoadBalancer   10.96.198.120   129.80.66.108   80:31039/TCP   3m10s
 ```
+[values.yaml](values.yaml) also supports creating an ingress if you wish to use an nginx ingress instead of a load balancer.

 ### Admin UI login
-In the UI, login with Tenant: root, Hsername: admin, Password: airmos
+In the UI, login with Tenant: root, Username: admin, Password: airmos
 The password is configurable in [values.yaml](values.yaml).

 ![Setup 1](/img/setup1.png)